BritishGeologicalSurvey/Groundhog/docs/main-content/userguide.md

 projects because this helps our project gain exposure, but you do not have to!

+### TRIALS and INSTANT TRIALS

+If you are interested in seeing the extended capabilities of Groundhog Professional you can access two types of trial license.

+**Instant 7-day trials** can be accessed directly from within the software under the Help \> Licensing menu.

+**30-day trials** can be accessed by getting in touch (see below), as you will need an activation key.

 If you are upgrading to the Professional version of Groundhog you will need a digital activation key.
 Keys can be obtained from our commercial reseller, Land Quality Management Ltd. **Free 30-day trial keys are